mmehrten/python/Testing.md

 LocalStack is built off of [moto](https://github.com/getmoto/moto), another cloud emulation tool, and uses a variety of tools to emulate cloud functionality.
 Some other projects are [kinesalite](https://github.com/mhart/kinesalite), [dynalite](https://github.com/mhart/dynalite), and [MinIO](https://min.io/), which all aim to emulate specific parts of the AWS ecosystem.
 I’m not aware of other projects right now that aim to emulate the entire AWS API ecosystem.

 For serverless applications the [AWS Serverless Application Model (SAM)](https://aws.amazon.com/serverless/sam/) provides utilities for local development and testing.
 LocalStack could be used here, depending on the resources you’re interacting with.
 For container or EC2 based applications, a cloud emulator like LocalStack provides a viable local environment for development.
+Again, real end-to-end testing should be done in a sandbox account.

 ## Pick a test framework